|In the year

 The Norwich air-raid casualty list amounted to 340 killed and 1,092 seriously injured.
 A total of 681 high explosive bombs were dropped within the city boundary during the war.

 Information concerning the amount of repair work which was necessitated by these raids was contained in a detailed report made by the City Engineer to the Housing Committee of the Corporation and the following summary appeared in the Norfolk News dated January 6th, 1945:

-which occasioned damage to houses, the maximum at any one
+occasioned damage to houses, the maximum at any one time

 carried out by the Corporation without outside help.
 The